qunsheng/react2020/step008_material_ui/README.md

 This project was bootstrapped (https://github.com/facebook/create-react-app).

-Stop the application, copy the Material UI code into public and src folder
+Stop the application, copy the Material UI code into public and src folder.

+See ProIip.js for JSS example.

 Run `npm start` again